bygr-games/space-kitties-printable/manuals/manual.md

    - The Active Commander can place as many cards as it wants in the Hyperspace Area, as long as they are part of a valid for the ladder sequence.
 (Wormhole (0) -> Planets (1-10) -> Final Frontier (11))
    - The Active Commander is not forced to play cards in the Hyperspace Area, it can decide to stop stage at any time during its turn.
    - If the Active Commander runs out of cards, it Refills its Hand from the Play Deck up to the defined Commander Hand size (7 cards for 2-6 Commanders, 6 cards for 7-8 Commanders).
 After refilling it can continue placing cards in the Hyperspace Area as normal.
+   - The Active Commander can play its Abilities at any point during this stage of the turn
-   - If the Commander doesn't have any valid cards to place in the Play Area, or doesn't want to place anymore, it proceeds to the next step.
+   - If the Commander doesn't have any valid cards to place in the Play Area, or doesn't want to place more cards, it proceeds to the next step.
 2. **Place card in Star Map lane:**
    - The Active Commander MUST place a card from its hand in a Star Map lane.
    - The Active Commander can only place ONE card each turn, unless a Commander Ability overrules this.